tarun-vasakam/Chess-Board-Structure-HTML-CSS/README.md

 # Tasks
-3 Tasks that level up our Html and CSS skill
+3 Tasks that will level up our Html and CSS skill